A tooth abscess is a pocket of pus that's caused by a bacterial infection.

 Bone loss is a common consequence of loss of teeth that have not been replaced, periodontitis, and other infections.
 If you suffer from bone loss and want to know how to recover your smile or how to avoid future complications, don’t worry, we’ll tell you all about it.

 All of these can cause openings in the tooth enamel, allowing bacteria to infect the center of the tooth; this infection can be spread from the root of the tooth to the bones supporting the tooth.

 An abscess that isn't treated can form a fluid-filled bubble called a cyst, which is a thin, fluid-filled sac that can appear on the gum tissue, roof of the mouth, or lips and can also be very painful.

 These tests may include lab tests to allow the dentist to know what kind of bacteria is causing the infection and x-rays to look for the erosion of the bone around the abscess and verify if the infection has not been spread somewhere else.

 It’s important to mention that abscesses can form as quickly as 1 or 2 days after the start of an infection.
 According to dentists, there are two types of dental abscesses:

-- Periodontal abscess: is a result of an infection in the space between the tooth and gum.
+- Periodontal abscess: this is a result of an infection in the space between the tooth and gum.
 Food and debris get caught between the gum and tooth, causing the infection.
 Severe periodontal disease occurs when bacteria build up in the bone under the gums.

 - Periapical abscess: happens inside the tooth.
 This infection occurs when a tooth’s nerve is dead or dying, and it shows at the tip of the tooth’s root.
 It then spreads to the surrounding bone.

 Can an Abscessed Tooth Be Eliminated?

-The best way of prevention is to take good care of your oral health by brushing your teeth at least twice a day, floss on a daily basis, and visit the dentist for regular checkups.
+The best way of prevention is to take good care of your oral health by brushing your teeth at least twice a day, flossing on a daily basis, and visiting the dentist for regular checkups.

 A dental abscess is always a serious matter, leaving a tooth abscess untreated can lead to serious complications, so it is very important to contact a specialist in the matter.